aidanconnolly/ga-ds829-course-info/README.md

 For those of you who want to go above and beyond, we’ve also included stretch options, bonus activities, and other opportunities for further reading and practice.

 ### Final Project

-You'll also complete a final project, asking you to apply your skills to a real-world or business problem of your choice.
+You'll also complete a [final project](https://git.generalassemb.ly/data-part-time/unit-4_project), asking you to apply your skills to a real-world or business problem of your choice.

 The capstone is an opportunity for you to demonstrate your new skills and tackle a pressing issue relevant to your life, industry, or organization.
 You’ll create a hypothesis, analyze internal data, and generate a working model, prototype, solution, or recommendation.

 You will get structured guidance and designated time to work throughout the course.
 Final project deliverables include:

-- **Proposal**: Describe your chosen problem and whether you have access to relevant data.
+- **Proposal**: Describe your chosen problem and identify relevant data sets (confirming access, as needed).
-- **Brief**: Share a brief summary of your initial analysis and next steps in order to get assistance from your instructional team.
+- **Brief**:  Share a summary of your initial analysis and your next steps with your instructional team.
 - **Report**: Submit a cleanly formatted Jupyter notebook (or other files) documenting your code and process for technical/peer stakeholders.
 - **Presentation**: Present a summary of your business problem, approach, and recommendation to an audience of non-technical executive stakeholders.

 ---

-#### Project Breakdown
+### Project Breakdown

 1. [Project 1: Python Technical Code Challenges][2-1A]
-2. [Project 2: EDA + Chipotle][2-1B]
+2. [Project 2: Exploratory Data Analysis][2-1B]
-3. [Project 3: Linear Regression and KNN Practice (*Optional*)][2-1C]
+3. [Project 3: Modeling Practice][2-1C]
 4. [Project 4: Final Project][2-1D]
-    - Part 1: Create Proposal
+    - Part 1: Proposal + Dataset
-    - Part 2: Identify Dataset
+    - Part 2: Initial EDA Brief
-    - Part 3: Perform EDA
+    - Part 3: Technical Report
-    - Part 4: Model Data
+    - Part 4: Presentation
-    - Part 5: Present Findings

 [2-1A]:  https://git.generalassemb.ly/data-part-time/unit-1_project
 [2-1B]:  https://git.generalassemb.ly/data-part-time/unit-2_project